pniebrzydowski/wedding/content/en/faq/children.md

 order: 5
 ---

 We do love all of you and would love to celebrate with as many people as possible.
-However, as space is limited and the castle is not exactly a playground, we ask that you enjoy your evening out without the kids.
+However, as space and child-friendly facilities are limited, we ask that you enjoy your evening out without the kids.

 Thank you for your understanding!